Whale Shark Facts

 Description of the Whale Shark

-The whale shark is an enormous fish, measuring 5.5 to 10 meters long, and weighing an average of 18.7 tonnes.
-The largest scientifically measured whale shark was 12.7 meters long and weighed no less than 21.5 tonnes.
+The whale shark is an enormous fish, measuring 5.5 to 10 meters long and weighing an average of 18.7 tons.
+The largest scientifically measured whale shark was 12.7 meters long and weighed no less than 21.5 tons.
 The species is likely to be 60 million years old or older, surviving from the last days of the dinosaurs.

 Whale sharks eat large algae, krill, plankton, fish eggs, various larval forms of ocean animals, and small fish or squid.

 They can filter feed by opening their mouths while swimming or by actively gulping and expelling water.
-For this reason, whale sharks are able to target swarms of small animals or clouds of fish eggs and sperm in the spawning grounds of various species.
+For this reason, whale sharks can target swarms of small animals or clouds of fish eggs and sperm in the spawning grounds of various species.